truonganhhoang/hoctiep/docs/terms.md

-# Terms of Service for DNU THUD Grading
+# Terms of Service for THUD Grading

 ## 1. Acceptance of Terms

-By installing or using DNU THUD Grading ("Add-on"), you agree to be bound by these Terms of Service ("Terms").
+By installing or using THUD Grading ("Add-on"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, please do not use the Add-on.

 ## 2. Description of Service

-[Tên Google Add-on] provides [mô tả ngắn gọn về chức năng của Add-on] as part of the Google Workspace.
-The Add-on is designed to [mô tả chi tiết hơn về chức năng và mục đích của Add-on].
+THUD Grading provides functions for students to self-check their assignments in basic Google Docs skills as part of the Google Workspace.
+The Add-on is designed to check if students understand and be able to format Google Docs documents as specified in the assignment.

 ## 3. User Responsibilities